-This is a step-by-step guide on how to create large-scale generation certificates (LGCs) for eligible electricity generated by an accredited power station.
+This is a step-by-step guide on how to create large-scale generation certificates (LGCs) for eligible electricity generated by your accredited power station.
 The

 submitting a large-scale generation certificate claim application video shows nominated persons how to claim LGCs in the